Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 git push --force
 ```

 When rebasing, an editor will open and all the commits on your branch will be listed.
-If you only have one *pick* line, you simply need to mention that you rebased to the last gravitystorm:master commit and leave all other subsequent comments; then save and close the editor.
+If you only have one *pick* line, you simply need to mention that you rebased to the last upstream:master commit and leave all other subsequent comments; then save and close the editor.
 If you have multiple commits, it should look something like:

     pick 704c166 adding new file
     pick df1ece0 adding another file